braze-inc/growth-shares-lambda-user-csv-import/README.md

 Keep in mind that any more memory above 2GB has diminishing returns where it might improve processing speed by 10-20% but at the same time doubling or tripling the cost.

+#### Updating an Existing Function

+If you have already deployed the application and a new version is available in the repository, you can update by re-deploying the function as if you were doing it for the first time.
+That means you have to pass it the Braze API Key and Braze API URL again.
+The update will only overwrite the function code.
+It will not modify or delete other existing resources like the S3 bucket.

 <a name="execution-times"></a>

 ## Estimated Execution Times